dredwardhyde/gc-articles/marking-roots.md

   ...
 }
 ```
-**Next step** is tricky - we need to mark all roots stored on Thread's stacks and internal JVM objects related to threads.
+**Next step** is tricky - we need to mark all root's references stored on Thread's stacks and internal JVM objects related to threads.
 Process starts from **Threads::oops_do()** method:
 ```cpp
 // Operations on the Threads list for GC.
 These are not explicitly locked,